lync-systems-mw/expression/README.md

 - phone
 - message

-Instead of writing code each time you want to have this functionality , <b>expression</b>  allows you to just drop in this form and add your API endpoint for storing the form
+Instead of writing code each time you want to have this functionality , <b>expression</b>  allows you to just drop in this form and add your API endpoint for storing the form data